The Career Opportunity Job Search Engine for the African-Americans.

 News Source: iSnare Articles

 I am not an African-American.
 Don’t call me an African –American.
 I’m an American plain and simple.
 I was born here as were my parents and grandparents and you would have to search many a generation back before you found anyone in my family who originated from the continent of Africa.
-It’s time black people in this country stop trying to identify with a land whose culture is not their own. ...
+It’s time black people in this country stop trying to identify with a land whose culture is not th ...

 View Comment >> - Concerns raised over racism during Cup